IMU: Influence-guided Machine Unlearning: Additional results

-In Figure \ref{fig:class-wise}, we respectively present the changes in the influence scores of $100$ samples randomly selected from $\gD_f$ over the $5$ unlearning epochs in the class-wise and sample-wise forgetting tasks.
-In the class-wise forgetting task, since the samples are all belong to the same class, their values should all be negative according to the definition of the influence function formula.
-It is verified in Figure \ref{fig:class-wise}, and we can see the changes in the influence score of a specific sample after epoch $2$ do not significantly fluctuate.
-Additionally, compared to the class-wise task, since the samples are randomly selected from different classes in the sample-wise forgetting scenario, the overall influence of each sample on forgetting data is possibly positive or negative.
-We can also observe that with more forgetting rounds, the number of samples with negative influence values gradually increases, demonstrating the effectiveness of our unlearning method.
+In Figure \ref{fig:class-wise}, we present the changes in the influence weights of $15$ samples randomly selected from $\mathcal{D}_f$ across $5$ unlearning epochs for both the class-wise and sample-wise unlearning tasks.
+In the class-wise unlearning task, since all samples belong to the same class, their influence values are negative according to \Cref{eqn:if}.
+As shown in \Cref{fig:class-wise}, the weight of each sample stabilizes after approximately two epochs, and the gradual convergence of all weights toward similar contributions indicates that the model is effectively forgetting the high influence samples.
+In contrast, in the sample-wise unlearning scenario, the $15$ samples are randomly selected from different classes, and thus their overall influence on the forget set can be either positive or negative.
+As shown in \Cref{fig:class-wise}, the number of samples with negative influence values gradually increases over the unlearning process, suggesting that the model updates are progressively aligned with the direction that promotes forgetting, demonstrating the effectiveness of \algname.